Steiner-254/Web-Development-Course/Week 1/Day3.md

-# Setting Up Pycharm IDE For Web Development
+# Setting Up Pycharm IDE For Web Development && HTML tag && Basics Of CSS
 - Clear all default folders and files.
 - To `auto-complete` html code when starting to code, type the `exclamation mark - !` and also hit the `tab button` on your keyboard.
 - For heading tags, we have `h1`, `h2`, `h3`, `h4`, `h5` and `h6`